Andre the Giant Has a Posse: History

-Fairey and fellow Rhode Island School of Design student Ryan Lesser, along with Blaize Blouin, Alfred Hawkins and Mike Mongo created paper and vinyl stickers and posters with an image of the wrestler André the Giant and the text "ANDRE THE GIANT HAS A POSSE 7′ 4″, 520 lb", ("7′ 4″, 520 lbs"—2.24 m, 236 kg—famously being Andre the Giant's billed height and weight) as an in-joke directed at hip hop and skater subculture, and then began clandestinely and aggressively propagating and posting them in Providence, Rhode Island, and over the rest of the Eastern United States.
+In 1989 Fairey and fellow Rhode Island School of Design student Ryan Lesser, along with Blaize Blouin, Alfred Hawkins and Mike Mongo created paper and vinyl stickers and posters with an image of the wrestler André the Giant and the text "ANDRE THE GIANT HAS A POSSE 7′ 4″, 520 lb".
+This text is a reference to Andre the Giant's billed height and weight of "7′ 4″, 520 lbs" (7 ft, 520 lb).

-In an interview with Format magazine in 2008, Fairey said: "The Andre the Giant sticker was just a spontaneous, happy accident.
+In an interview with Format magazine in 2008, Fairey commented that: "The Andre the Giant sticker was just a spontaneous, happy accident.
 I was teaching a friend how to make stencils in the summer of 1989, and I looked for a picture to use in the newspaper, and there just happened to be an ad for wrestling with André the Giant and I told him that he should make a stencil of it.
 He said 'Nah, I’m not making a stencil of that, that’s stupid!' but I thought it was funny so I made the stencil and I made a few stickers and the group of guys I was hanging out with always called each other The Posse, so it said Andre the Giant Has a Posse, and it was sort of appropriated from hip-hop slang – Public Enemy, N.W.A and Ice-T were all using the word."

-By the early 1990s, tens of thousands of paper and then vinyl stickers were photocopied and hand-silkscreened and put in visible places throughout the world.
+What began as an in-joke directed at hip hop and skater subculture grew to Fairey putting up stickers and posters throughout Providence, Rhode Island, and then the rest of the United States.

+In 1996 Fairey changed the face and text of the original sticker to a new image with the text "Obey" and Fairey has commented that "I finally got a notification from his [Andre the Giant's] estate that I couldn't use the phrase "Andre the Giant" in any images or use his face in anything.
+The thing is, and this is why I had to shut my website down and change the name from www.andrethegiant.com to www.obeygiant.com.... [is that] ...the WWF owns the name obey giant... ..But in the more recent images that I've done, the face has changed enough from the original likeness to not be copyright infringement.
+So what I'm gonna do is still make the original sticker, just not sell them or put that name on any clothing that I could get a lawsuit for.
+As far as the fine art domain, it's totally open.
+Warhol didn't get sued for using Marilyn Monroe's likeness, as long it was changed enough."